FortuneStreetModding/cs-board-tools/docs/source/usage.md

 ```
 :::
 ::::
-When loading a `.yaml` Map Descriptor file, the object returned is a MapDescriptor object, rather than a full bundle.
+When loading a `.yaml` descriptor file, the object returned is a MapDescriptor object, rather than a full bundle.
 As such, the `read_yaml` function returns just that.

 #### .frb file only
 ::::{tab-set}